 Changes in courses, curricula and fees are processed annually through the “binder process.”
 Each department receives a curriculum binder in August from the registrar which includes current information about courses, fees and degree requirements.
 Department Curriculum Coordinators prepare the binder for changes in courses, fees and degree requirements which have been approved by the department faculty, department curriculum committee (where applicable), and the department chair.

-A guide to this process and all necessary forms are available in the Course Proposal Guide.
+A guide to this process and all necessary forms are available on the registrar office's

 Department Curriculum Coordinator responsibilities include:

 - Ensure quality of information in department binder